samokomoreno/recytoken/README.md

+📌 RECYTOKEN — Recycling Marketplace

+RECYTOKEN is a Progressive Web Application (PWA) designed as a sustainable marketplace where individuals and companies can securely and transparently buy and sell recyclable materials.

+The platform integrates a digital traceability system that enables tracking of materials throughout their lifecycle, from collection to commercialization, thus fostering the circular economy and environmental responsibility.

+With a modern, responsive, and accessible design, RECYTOKEN provides management of:

+🏭 Collection centers and registered companies.
+📦 Materials classified by type, quality, and available quantity.
+🔄 Traceability of movements through unique tokens.
+🛒 Marketplace for direct transactions between participants.
+📊 Real-time analytics on environmental and financial impact.

+The goal of the project is to promote sustainability, ensure transaction transparency, and empower communities through technology.

+The RECYTOKEN-UP application was developed using the Next.js 13 framework with React 18 as the foundation for building modular and reusable interfaces.
+Tailwind CSS was implemented as the styling system, enabling a responsive, modern, and consistent design aligned with the platform’s sustainable green identity.
+For data visualization, Recharts was used to generate dynamic and interactive charts, while Lucide-react provided a lightweight and scalable icon set.
+The application was configured as a PWA (Progressive Web App) using manifest.json and sw.js, allowing installation on mobile and desktop devices with basic offline support.
+Additionally, LocalStorage persistence and blockchain simulation were included for recyclable material traceability, ensuring a smooth and realistic platform experience.

+The current application already employs an effective approach to simulate Web3, smart contracts, and blockchain functionality.
+Below is an explanation of how this simulation works and how it relates to real-world concepts:

+1. Token Simulation (NFTs) for Materials

+Each batch of recyclable material is treated as a unique digital asset, similar to a Non-Fungible Token (NFT).

+How it is currently simulated:

+In types.ts, the Material interface includes two key properties:

+tokenId: string; (e.g., TKN-PET-001X) — the unique identifier of the token.
+In a real blockchain, this would be the NFT ID representing that PET batch.

+walletAddress: string; (e.g., 0x1A...a2B) — simulates the digital wallet (like MetaMask) that owns the token.
+In the app, it represents the collection center that owns the material.

+When you create a new material in the form (MaterialForm.tsx), the application automatically generates a simulated tokenId and walletAddress.
+This process is analogous to “minting” an NFT on a blockchain.

+2. Blockchain Traceability Simulation

+Blockchain’s main advantage is its immutable and transparent transaction log.
+The Traceability section of the app imitates this perfectly.

+How it is currently simulated:

+Every time an important event occurs with a material (collected, processed, sold), a new Transaction object is created (defined in types.ts).

+All transactions are linked by the materialTokenId.

+In the Traceability section, when you search for a tokenId, the app filters and displays the complete history of that material batch, ordered by date.

+This is equivalent to using a block explorer like Etherscan, where you can search a token and view its entire transfer history.
+The only difference is that here the data is stored in the browser’s LocalStorage instead of a distributed network.

+3. Smart Contract Logic Simulation

+Smart contracts are programs executed on the blockchain that automatically enforce business rules.
+In the app, this logic is simulated within React functions.

+How it is currently simulated:

+Example: Marketplace.tsx when a user purchases a material.

+Contract Rule: “You can only buy if there is available inventory.”

+Simulation: The checkout form (CheckoutModal) prevents purchasing more than the available material.inventoryKg.

+Contract Rule: “When purchase is complete, inventory must decrease and the sale must be recorded.”

+Simulation: The function handlePurchaseComplete does exactly this:

+Updates the materials state to reduce inventory.

+Creates a new Transaction with the status TransactionStatus.Sold.

+This programmatic rule enforcement and resulting state update is essentially the core principle of a smart contract.

+✅ Summary of the Simulation
+Blockchain/Web3 Concept	Simulation in the Current App Tokenization (NFT)	tokenId and walletAddress in the Material interface.
+Digital Wallet	walletAddress property linking a material to its owner.
+Immutability & Traceability	Transaction history linked to materialTokenId.
+Smart Contract Logic	Business rules coded in React components (e.g., handlePurchaseComplete).
+Transactions	Creation of Transaction objects recording each state change.

+This approach is highly effective because it allows developers to design and test the user experience (UX) and application logic quickly and cost-effectively.
+The final step would be integrating with a real Web3 library (such as ethers.js or web3.js) and deploying smart contracts on a real network (Polygon, Ethereum, etc.).

+___________________________________________________________________________________________________________________

 📌 RECYTOKEN — Marketplace de Reciclaje

 RECYTOKEN es una aplicación web progresiva (PWA) diseñada como un marketplace sostenible donde personas y empresas pueden vender y comprar materiales reciclables de manera segura y transparente.